arpege/Crypto-ICR-lab001/README.md

 **Which one of the above three strategies is it recommended to use in practice?**

-> theoretically "good" way is to apply the MAC on the encrypted data.
+> ...theoretically "good" way is to apply the MAC on the encrypted data.
 This is called "encrypt-then-MAC".
 See this question on crypto.SE.
 As a summary, when you apply the MAC on the encrypted data, then whatever the MAC does cannot reveal anything on the plaintext data, and, similarly, since you verify the MAC before decrypting, then this will protect you against many chosen ciphertext attacks.

 Source : [Combining MAC and Encryption](http://security.stackexchange.com/questions/26033/combining-mac-and-encryption)

 ### #2

-**Instead of using a random IV, the CBC mode implements a nonce-based ap- proach.
+**Instead of using a random IV, the CBC mode implements a nonce-based approach.
 What can you tell about its security?**

-...
+The "nonce IV" must be impredictable.

 [Difference between a nonce and IV](http://crypto.stackexchange.com/questions/16000/difference-between-a-nonce-and-iv)